desmos-labs/desmos/docs/architecture/adr-010-posts-module.md

 - Required the `x/subspaces` to implement two new permissions:
    - `PermissionManageContent` to allow moderators to remove post attachment and posts from a subspace;
+   - `PermissionCreateContent` to allow users to create a content inside a subspace;
-   - `PermissionCreteContent` to allow users to create a content inside a subspace.
+   - `PermissionEditContent` to allow users to edit a content inside a subspace.

 ## Further Discussions